 And one expecting that would be terribly disappointed.

 With print media, the story is much the same.
 The five biggest newspapers in the U.S.--the Wall Street Journal, USA Today, the New York Times, Los Angeles Times, and the San Jose Mercury News--have a combined average daily circulation of 6.7 million.
-During the period of my survey, the three articles on coverage of climate change already referenced above mention coverage by the Wall Street Journal, the New York Times, Los Angeles Times, and USA Today.
+During the period of my survey, those three research articles already noted address climate change coverage by the Wall Street Journal, the New York Times, Los Angeles Times and USA Today.
 In addition to that, the Wall Street Journal got two articles, plus a third that barely mentions them; the New York Times got only one article; USA Today, the Los Angeles Times and the San Jose Mercury News weren't the subject of any.
 So even given the most charitable reading, seven articles (less than 4% of MMFA's total), only four of which are unique (less than 2% of the total).

 Now, of course, not all media outlets are equal.
-Fox News is certainly a purveyor of more right-wing nonsense than anyone else, if one goes strictly by bulk.
+If one goes strictly by bulk, Fox News is certainly a purveyor of more right-wing nonsense than anyone else.
 Bullshit is, in fact, its sole product.
 That's what makes it such an easy target.
-It's the easiest thing in the world to write about Fox News--just turn it on anywhere, take in the first thing that's said, check the veracity of it, it will inevitably be found wanting, and write an article.
+It's the easiest thing in the world to write about Fox News--just turn it on anywhere, take in the first thing that's said, check the veracity of it, which will inevitably be found wanting and write an article.
 Repeat.
-That's MMFA lately, perpetually shooting the arthritic fish in a really small barrel that is Fox News, while allowing the big dogs to roam the range at will, often to offer up, with complete impunity, exactly the same nonsense for which Fox is being trashed.
+That's MMFA lately, perpetually shooting the arthritic fish in a really small barrel that is Fox News while allowing the big dogs to roam the range at will, often to offer up, with complete impunity, exactly the same nonsense for which Fox is being trashed.

 public isn't Fox or the far-right press it represents.
 It is,